mllg/fail/README.md

 # fail

-File Abstraction Interface Layer (FAIL) for R mimicking a key-value store.
+File Abstraction Interface Layer (FAIL) for R, mimicking a key-value store.

 This package simplifies working with RData files managed in directories.
-A FAIL is constructed on a single directory and provides the following functionality:
+A FAIL operates non-recursively on a single directory and provides the following functionality:

 * Internal handling of path joining.
-* List "keys" (filename without RData-extension) or subsets of keys by providing a regular expression.
+* List "keys" (filename without RData-extension) or subsets of keys by providing regular expressions.
-* Create, load, save and remove R object using a key-value syntax.
+* Create, load, save and remove R objects using a key-value syntax.
 * Efficient apply functions on all files or on subsets.
 * Flexible in-memory caching mechanism to avoid reading files multiple times.